 6. Disconnected Undercut

-The disconnected undercut relies on a stark contrast between your hair up top alongside the shaven sides of your hair, distinguished with a line.
+The disconnected undercut relies on a stark contrast between your hair up top alongside the shaven sides of your hair, distinguished by a line.
 There is a refined way to interpret this version of the undercut, and it comes down to styling.
 Our advice?
 Adopt this version with a 40’s inspiration, maintaining a side part and use products which will make your hair look more sleek to amplify the retro elements of your styling.

 7. Long Undercut